Finding a Top Financial Advisor Firm in Garden City, New York

 When evaluating securities, the firm uses charting and fundamental methods of analysis.
 Brixton Capital offers advice on stocks, corporate debt securities (other than commercial paper), certificates of deposit, municipal securities, mutual fund shares, U.S. government securities, options contracts on securities, money market funds, real estate investment trusts (REITs), structured notes, exchange-traded funds (ETFs), variable annuities, interests in partnerships investing in real estate and interests in partnerships investing in oil and gas interests.

-The Bendix Financial Group, Inc. is a fee-based firm with has three financial advisors on staff and just under 180 clients.
-These clients include individuals, high-net-worth individuals and pension plans.
+The Bendix Financial Group is a fee-based firm with a small client base.
+These clients include non-high-net-worth individuals, high-net-worth individuals and pension plans.
 The firm has a minimum asset requirement of $100,000.
 If you split those assets among multiple accounts with the firm, each account must house at least $50,000.

 Bendix advisors are also registered representatives of a broker-dealer in addition to their roles as investment advisors.
 This means they may earn commissions for overseeing certain securities transactions.
 Further, some advisors are licensed to sell insurance products, which can also generate commissions.
 While these commissions may create a potential conflict of interest, the firm is bound by its fiduciary duty to act in its clients interests at all times.